jxxcarlson/blockParser/docs/PARSER.md

     }
 ```

-In the case of `BlockParser.parserStringArray`, it is
+In the case of `BLParse.parseSource`, it the state
 given by

 ```elm